allienka/Helsinki-bikes/README.md

 <b>Steps to run the project on your machine</b>

-1. Download and install XAMPP (for example #<a here="https://www.wikihow.com/Install-XAMPP-for-Windows"></a> https://www.wikihow.com/Install-XAMPP-for-Windows)
+1. Download and install XAMPP ([here](https://www.wikihow.com/Install-XAMPP-for-Windows)
 2. Install Node and Express on your machine:
   - create a folder and open it in cmp:
   - npm install -g express-generator (install express generator)